SublimeText/CoffeeScript/README.md

 		## Enable compiling to a specific directory.
 		#### Description

 		if it is a string like 'some/directory' then `-o some/directory` will be added to `coffee` compiler. if it is false or not string then it will compile your `script.coffee` to the directory it is in.

 		#### Example:
-		Directory is relative to the file you are editing if specified such as compileDir": "out"
+		Directory is relative to the file you are editting if specified such as compileDir": "out"
 		Directory is absolute if specified such as compileDir": "/home/logan/Desktop/out"

 	*/
 ,	"compileDir": false
-	/*
-		## Enable compiling to a specific relative directories.

-		#### Example:
-		Set absolute path for compile dir:
-			"compileDir": "/home/user/projects/js"
-		And specified folders
-			"relativeDir": "/home/user/projects/coffee"
-			"compilePaths":
-			{
-				"/home/user/projects/coffee": "/home/user/projects/first/js",
-				"/home/user/projects/second/coffee": "../js",
-			}

-		So
-			"/home/user/projects/coffee/app.coffee" will compile to "/home/user/projects/first/js/app.js"
-			"/home/user/projects/coffee/models/prod.coffee" will compile to "/home/user/projects/first/js/models/prod.js"
-			"/home/user/projects/coffee/second/coffee/app2.coffee" will compile to "/home/user/projects/second/js/app2.js"
-			"/home/user/projects/main.coffee" will compile to "/home/user/projects/js/main.js"

-	*/
-,	"compilePaths": false